 Selecting Photoshop’s Rotate View Tool

-Locate and select the Rotate View Tool in the Toolbar.
-Click and hold on the Hand Tool in the Toolbar, to make the submenu with the Rotate View Tool visible.
+Locate and select the Rotation tool in the Tools panel.
+Click and hold on the Hand tool in the Toolbar, to make the submenu with the Rotate View Tool visible.

 Alternatively, you can use the keyboard shortcut R to select the Rotate View Tool directly.